Google Ads vs. Bing Ads

 4. Site link Extensions

-Much like Google Ads, Bing PPC gives a chance to advertisers to add information that’ll persuade users to click through.
+Much like Google Ads, Ads Bing offers advertisers an opportunity to add information that will persuade users to click through.

-Extra links on a network can consist of demos and free trials.
+Extra links on a network, known as ad extensions, can consist of demos and free trials.
 But, these ads are much larger than other examples on a SERP list.

 5. Improved Transparency

-This network allows greater transparency by disclosing details about search partners.
-So, advertisers know where search traffic is coming from and how their ads perform.
+This network allows greater transparency by disclosing details about its search partner.
+Advertisers know where search traffic is coming from and how their ad performance is affected.
 Details on metrics, conversions, and impressions become readily available.

 6. Better Engagement And Conversion Rates

-Bing takes users to post-click landing pages once they hit the PPC ads.
+Bing takes users to post-click landing pages once they hit the PPC ads, enhancing conversion.

 This leads to a higher degree of conversion.
-The network can display ads that attract new clients each time.
+The network can display Google and Microsoft ads that attract new clients each time.

 7. Bing Ads Certification

-Bing has a certification program akin to Google Ads certification.
-An accreditation test follows a training course.
-But, the badge helps land new clients.
+Bing has a certification programme similar to Google Ads certification.
+An accreditation test follows a training course, but the badge helps land new clients.

-There are some perks if you use Bing Ads with the badge.
-You’re recognised as an expert and placed in the membership directory for professionals.
+Using Bing Ads with the badge has some perks.
+You’re recognised as an expert and placed in the professional membership directory.

-After comparing Google Ads vs Bing Ads, it becomes clear that the best method is to leverage both.
-Google Ads takes the cake with its digital advertisement, but Bing complements PPC strategies excellently and fills gaps in its online presence.
+After comparing Google Ads and Bing Ads, it becomes clear that the best method is to leverage both.
+Google Ads takes the cake with its digital advertisement, while Bing complements a PPC strategy excellently and fills gaps in its online presence.

 Google Bing Infographic